c4dm/c4dmpoole/input/20thanniversary/index.md

 About
 -------
 It's the C4DM's 20th anniversary!
 You are invited to celebrate the achievements and contributions of the centre to the field of digital music!
-To mark the occasion, we are planning multiple party events including i) a symposium and ii) an evening concert.
+To mark the occasion, we are planning multiple party events including i) a Pongathon, ii) a symposium and iii) an evening concert.
 Events will also feature food and drink, with different types available throughout the day!

 Register for the Symposium & Concert here: [https://www.eventbrite.co.uk/e/c4dm-20th-anniversary-celebrations-tickets-621612257997](https://www.eventbrite.co.uk/e/c4dm-20th-anniversary-celebrations-tickets-621612257997)